oligo/tpix-cli/README.md

 # TPIX CLI

 A command-line client for managing Typst packages on the [TPIX](https://tpix.typstify.com) server.
+For more information about TPIX and TPIX CLI, please visit [TPIX](https://tpix.typstify.com/docs).

 ## Installation